What is the Colorado Privacy Act?

 - Controls or processes the personal data of 100,000 consumers or more during a calendar year, or

 - Derives revenue or receives a discount on the price of goods or services from the sale of personal data and processes or controls the personal data of 25,000 consumers or more.”

-Unlike the CCPA, or the CDPA, does not include revenue thresholds and applies to smaller businesses who derive less than 50% of their revenue from the sale of data.
+Unlike the California Consumer Privacy Act (CCPA), or Virginia's Consumer Data Protection Act (CDPA), it does not include revenue thresholds and applies to smaller businesses who derive less than 50% of their revenue from the sale of data.

 Keep in mind that individuals could have multiple IP addresses tied to their personal information which means that the 100,000 consumers threshold can easily be reached.

-The CPA excludes from compliance several types of entities and of data:
+The Colorado Privacy Act excludes from compliance several types of entities and of data:

 - Certain HIPAA- regulated entities, but not all of them exclusively, only specific health care controllers;

 - Entities that are regulated by the Gramm-Leach-Bliley Act;

 - Air carriers that are subject to the Federal Aviation Administration Regulation;